 Register your Add-On

 Note: To register your add-on, you must have Manager rights to your tenant.
 If you do not have Manager rights, you will either need to delegate the responsibility to someone who does or ask to be granted Manager rights by the person who set up your tenant.

 Log in to your Cloud CMS tenant.
-On the left-hand side, you will see a Modules menu option:
+On the left-hand side, you will see a Project Settings menu option: